usail-hkust/BkdFedGCN/README.md

 - **The global model is trained using a federated learning approach, where multiple clients train the model collaboratively**.
 - **The adversary has access to a subset of clients and can inject poisoned local datasets on these clients**.

+### Attack Objective:
+- Assuming there are a total of $K$ clients, with $M$ ($M \leq K$) of them being malicious, each malicious attacker independently conducts the backdoor attack on their own models.
+The primary goal of a backdoor attack is to manipulate the model in such a way that it misclassifies specific pre-defined labels (known as target labels) only within the poisoned data samples.
+It is important to ensure that the model's accuracy remains unaffected when processing clean data.

+### Attack Knowledge:
+- In this setting, we assume that the malicious attacker has complete knowledge of their own training data.
+They have the capability to generate triggers.
+It should be noted that this scenario is quite practical since the clients have full control over their own data.

+### Attacker Capability:

+The malicious client has the ability to inject triggers into the training datasets, but this capability is limited within predetermined constraints such as trigger size and poisoned data rate.
+The intention is to contaminate the training datasets.
+However, the malicious client lacks the ability to manipulate the server-side aggregation process or interfere with other clients' training processes and models.

 ## Dataset
 We consider the most widely studied datasets: